Is your child wearing the 'wrong' school shoes?

 Uniform enforcement is up to the discretion of the school and the head.
 The Department of Education’s guidelines give a lot of room for headteachers and those in charge to implement their own rules – within reason of course.

-The Department of Education recommends you talk to the headteacher, school governors or parent/teacher association if you’d like the school uniform changed.
-If you can get a few parents supporting your case, you'll be in a stronger position.
+If you'd like the school's uniform policy reconsidered, you should talk to the headteacher and the school governors.
+If you can get a few parents or even the parent-teacher association supporting your case, you'll be in a stronger position.

 Six big family moments that matter – and the products that make them easier to navigate

 These products from John Lewis & Partners help support the memorable moments of family life.